isaja/plumperfect.test/README.md

 Set-up is more or less typical for python web projects.
 Requirements can be installed using pip with `pip -r requirements.txt`.
 If you don't know how to set up a virtualenv yet, you should read [this](http://www.virtualenv.org/en/latest/).

 The APIs are restful and jsonic.
 They can take in either json objects or form-data (for the convenience of not having to set up headers, I usually just use [POSTman](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en) with form-data for testing).
 The routes are set up to be served at `http://localhost:5001/api/<route>`.
+In order to start the server, just install the necessary packages and run `python run.py` (make sure it is set up to use an open port in `config.py` first).

 Tasks
 -----